-Jesus College Cambridge, founded out of the ancient nunnery of St Radegund in 1496, has a long and rich tradition of church music.
-It is distinctive in maintaining two choirs: the Chapel Choir, with its centuries of tradition, which is made up of boy choristers and adult male singers; and the College Choir, formed in 1982, which has female undergraduates for its top line.
+Jesus College, founded out of the ancient nunnery of St Radegund in 1496, has a long and rich tradition of church music.
+It is distinctive in maintaining two choirs: the Chapel Choir, dating from the foundation of the College, which is made up of boy choristers and adult male singers; and the College Choir, formed in 1982, which has female undergraduates for its top line.
 The adult male singers form the ‘back row’ for both choirs.
 Each choir has developed a distinctive reputation and repertoire, whilst combining for

-The College Choir sings two services of Choral Evensong each week and regularly performs at College feasts, additional services and concerts throughout the United Kingdom and abroad.
+The College Choir sings two services of Choral Evensong each week and regularly performs at additional services, special events and concerts in Cambridge, the UK and abroad.
 Recently, the Choir has given well-received performances of Bach’s St John Passion, Handel’s Dixit Dominus and Rossini’s Petite Messe Solennelle; participated in the BBC Proms as part of the University’s 800th anniversary celebrations; and recorded broadcasts for BBC TV andRadios 2, 3 and 4.
-Praised by The Times for their “energy, verve, immaculate tuning and beguiling tone”, Jesus Choral Scholars enjoy an exciting schedule of European and long- haul travel: the Choir has given recent concerts in Turkey, Belgium and the Ukraine and is engaged in an educational collaboration with children in the slums of Mumbai.
+Praised by The Times for their “energy, verve, immaculate tuning and beguiling tone”, Jesus Choral Scholars enjoy an exciting schedule of European and long- haul travel and in recent years have undertaken major international educational programmes in India and Sri Lanka.

-The all-male Chapel Choir is one of only three college choirs of its kind in Cambridge, and is highly regarded.
-It is thought that boys may have sung in the Chapel from the foundation of the College in the fifteenth century, but in 1849 the Choir was re-endowed and provision was made for “six singing boys” to adorn the worship of the newly-restored Chapel.
+The Chapel Choir is one of only three all-male college choirs of its kind in Cambridge, and is highly regarded.
+It is thought that boys may have sung in the Chapel from the foundation of the College in the fifteenth century, but in 1849 the Choir was re-endowed and provision was made for “six singing boys” to adorn the worship of the newly restored Chapel.
 Since then, trebles from all over Cambridge have volunteered to sing for College services.
 The College does not maintain a choir school, but instead recruits choristers from a wide range of local schools.